MehrasDreams/MehrasDreams/README.md

 ### Hi there 👋

-My naem is Mehras Dreams python and django developer :)
+My name is Mehras Dreams python and django developer :)
 Languages and Tools: